Chevindu/tegola-docs/docs_sample/company-accounts/features.md

-# What are these features in our plans?
+# What are the features listed in company plans?

 ## Categories